 Using art as a way to communicate and tell amazing stories.

-Little Swanky is is held for our younger artists, age 4-10 years old, who are interested in art.
-The art created in the camp is displayed at the Big Swanky Art Show on the Paseo on the first Friday in August.
+Little Swanky is held for our younger artists, age 10 to 16, who are interested in art.
+Classes take place in the summer.

 Inspire U! is an art program that provides periodic art sessions targeting children, teens and adults with autism to engage in collaborative work and art in their interest areas.
 Participants also learn new techniques that they can apply in their own art.
 We are always looking for parents, artists and other resources that allow us to offer more art programs.
 Let us know if you want to host an art program for your child and a few more!
 We will help!

 Bee’s Knees is a great example of how a parent can assemble a small group who meet regularly to do something fun!
 Bee’s Knees has been meeting for over 11 years, beginning when five high school students graduated and wanted to continue to meet as friends.
 The group promotes independence and building new skills.
 The group meets weekly to work together on new art pieces.
 Their art has been displayed at our state capital and has been commissioned for offices.
 Bee’s Knees participates in art exhibits and has been featured in art galleries.
 What is your idea for a small group?